Rheumatology

 There are also a number of rarer rheumatic conditions that can affect other parts of the body including the skin, hair and internal organs.
 These include “lupus”, myositis, vasculitis and scleroderma.

-Attention New Patients: A/Prof Joanne Sahhar requires your referral to be sent to our offices before making your appointment.
-Once your referral has been assessed by A/Prof Joanne Sahhar, our offices will be in contact with you to arrange an appointment.
+A/Prof Joanne Sahhar requires your referral to be sent to our office before making your appointment.
+Once your referral has been assessed by A/Prof Joanne Sahhar, our office will be in contact with you to arrange an appointment.

 Please send new patient referrals to email office@malvernhillconsulting.com.au or fax to: 03 9824 6991.